BiogeoscienceslabOxford/kelp_forests/README.md

 # kelp_forests

 A high-resolution global map of giant kelp (Macrocystis pyrifera) forests and intertidal green algae (Ulvophyceae) with Sentinel-2 images.

-Authors: Alejandra Mora-Soto * , Mauricio Palacios , Erasmo C. Macaya , Ivan Gómez , Pirjo Huovinen , Alejandro Pérez-Matus , Mary Young , Neil Golding , Martin Toro , Mohammad Yaqub , Marc Macias-Fauria.
+(Manuscript submitted for publication.)

-Manuscript submitted for publication.
+Authors: Alejandra Mora-Soto , Mauricio Palacios , Erasmo C. Macaya , Ivan Gómez , Pirjo Huovinen , Alejandro Pérez-Matus , Mary Young , Neil Golding , Martin Toro , Mohammad Yaqub , Marc Macias-Fauria.

 This is a repository with supplementary material for this paper.
 The contents are: